 The Throne

 It is said of the bleeding yew tree in Nevern churchyard, “The Yew will bleed until a Welsh King sits upon the throne in the Castle!”
 The saying goes back a long way.
 We don’t have a Welsh king yet, but in 2008, Nevern Community Council took the first step by providing a throne.
-On the back of the throne, you can see the coats of arms of the two families that alternately held and extended the Castle: The red and white bars of the FitzMartins, who were the Norman colonists; and the lion of the Welsh prince Lord Rhys, who led the local resistance.
-The panels at the sides of the throne are views of the Castle as it might have been.
-One side shows it around 1136, when the buildings and fences were made of wood.
-The other is around 1190, when it was a much more grand place, with impressive stone walls, towers, and halls.
-It was burned to the ground not long after that in 1196.
-The throne was conceived as a piece of fun that children of all ages can enjoy, while their grown-ups contemplate the dramatic 12th century history of the Castle and enjoy… Continue reading The Throne
+On the back of the throne, you can see the two coats of arms.
+One is the red and white bars of the FitzMartins, who were the Norman colonists.
+The other, carrying a lion, represents the Welsh prince Lord Rhys, who led the local resistance.
+However, there may be a mistake in the coat of arms identified with Rhys.
+The three ravens and jagged bar come from the arms of another Rhys ap Gruffydd, who lived two centuries later.
+The coat of arms of the 12th-century Lord Rhys have a yellow border and no ravens.
+It seems that the mistake was made during researches around the time the throne was built.
+Coat of arms of Lord Rhys ap Gruffydd, d1197 Gules, a lion rampant, a bordure indented Or.
+The panels at the sides of the throne are views of the Castle as it might have been.… Continue reading The Throne

 Barbecue